4.18 Ongoing Case Planning

 • SSW, parents, and caregivers will review the DCBS Partnership Plan and determine if any updates are needed to address any identified needs.

-• For siblings in OOHC who are placed separately, the SSW and FSOS reviews the Sibling Separation Template at every case planning conference and updates the template if there is a placement move or significant changes in the case.1
+• For siblings in OOHC who are placed separately, the SSW and FSOS review the Sibling Separation Template at every case planning conference and update the template if there is a placement move or significant changes in the case.1

 • It is important to ensure the case plan is realistically related to the underlying needs of the family.
 In cases where domestic violence has been identified, the SSW consults with the FSOS to determine how to best plan for the safety of the non-offending parent and children.

-• Recognizing the importance of both formal and informal community supports to the family is an important aspect of case plan development.
+• Recognizing the importance of both formal and informal community support to the family is an important aspect of case plan development.

 • The SSW may convene an FTM, when appropriate, for the development of the case plan and should include the following: